Materials Selection Policy

 Reconsideration of Library Materials

 Any library patron who is a resident of Highland may question the presence of an item in the Library's collection.
-If the patron concludes that a specific item does not meet the guidelines of the Materials Selection Policy, he or she may complete a "Request for Reconsideration of Library Materials" form.
+If the patron concludes that a specific item does not meet the guidelines of the Materials Selection Policy, he or she may complete a "Material Reconsideration Form."
 The completed form will be reviewed by the Library Director, and the patron will be informed of the disposition of the request.

 Patrons not satisfied with this disposition may then appeal to the Library Board through the Library Director, who will forward the request to the Board along with staff recommendations.
 After reading the item in question and full consideration of the specific material, the Library Board shall make final determination of the matter.
 The patron shall be notified of this action in a timely manner.